VirtIO-net Emulated Devices

 ib_dev_for_static_pf– the RDMA device (e.g.,

-is_lag– specifies whether or not LAG is used.
+is_lag– specifies whether LAG is used.
 Note that if LAG is used, make sure to use the correct IB dev for static PF.

 pf_mac→